 Students should:

-• Apply to become a peer advisor and help a new student entering Penn.
+- Apply to become a peer advisor and help the next incoming class.

 Students should: